Preoperative Skin Preparation

 Reduce the microbial burden on the patient's skin at and around the intended surgical site to the lowest achievable level before incision.
 Effective skin preparation addresses both resident and transient flora and is among the most impactful single interventions in SSI prevention.

-Protocol Steps
+Step-by-Step Protocol

 - 1